 L-Arginine

-This amino acid supports nitric oxide production, which helps improve blood flow throughout the body.
-Better circulation may enhance nutrient delivery to the ovaries and uterus and support a healthy uterine lining.
+This amino acid supports nitric oxide production, which helps improve blood flow throughout your body.
+Better circulation may enhance nutrient delivery to your ovaries and uterus and support a healthy uterine lining.

 Chasteberry (Vitex)

-Often used to support hormonal signaling between the brain and ovaries, this herb is best known for its role in progesterone balance.
-It's commonly discussed in relation to cycle regularity and luteal phase support.
+Often used to support hormonal signaling between your brain and ovaries, this herb is best known for its role in progesterone balance.
+Many women find it helpful for cycle regularity and luteal phase support.

 Green Tea Extract

-Packed with polyphenols and antioxidants, this extract helps combat oxidative stress that can affect egg quality.
-Intake should remain moderate, as excessive amounts may interfere with iron absorption.
+Packed with polyphenols and antioxidants, green tea extract helps combat oxidative stress that can affect your egg quality.
+Worth keeping in mind: your intake should remain moderate, as excessive amounts may interfere with iron absorption.

 Magnesium

+If you've ever noticed that stress seems to throw your cycle off, magnesium is worth knowing about.
 This mineral plays a role in stress regulation, muscle relaxation, and hormone signaling.
-Adequate levels support menstrual comfort and may help regulate cortisol, which can indirectly affect reproductive hormones.
+Adequate levels support menstrual comfort and may help regulate cortisol, which can indirectly affect your reproductive hormones.

 CoQ10

+This is one we talk about a lot, and for good reason.
 As a key component of cellular energy production, CoQ10 is especially important for egg cells, which require significant energy to mature properly.
-Levels naturally decline with age, making supplementation more common after 35.
+Your levels naturally decline with age, which is why supplementation becomes more common after 35.3,4

 Zinc

-Critical for hormone production and ovulation, zinc also supports immune function and cellular repair.
-Low levels have been associated with cycle irregularities and impaired reproductive function.
+Critical for hormone production and ovulation, zinc also supports your immune function and cellular repair.
+Low levels have been linked with cycle irregularities and impaired reproductive function.

 Vitamin B3 (Niacin)